Think back to your last big audition or performance. What do you remember feeling, moments before you walked on stage?

 Actually, they are probably telling the truth.
 These things probably do make them feel calmer.
 But not because of any special chemical ingredient in these foods.
 It’s called the placebo effect.
 Statistically, about one out of every three people who try something, will swear that it worked – even if it was completely bogus.
 Wikipedia has a nice page on the placebo effect if you’d like to read more about it.

 But here’s the real kicker.
-A lot of people assume that reducing performance anxiety is a good thing, but in reality, this is just a myth.
-Before you start sending me emails explaining how I am mistaken, look back on your own performance history.
-I’m sure you will be able to think of performances when you were too calm and too relaxed, and saw your playing suffer as a result.
+A lot of people assume that reducing performance anxiety is a good thing, but in reality, the research suggests that this is actually not how things work.
+In fact, if you look back on your own performance history, you’ll probably be able to think of performances when you were too calm and too relaxed, and saw your playing suffer as a result.

 Even more people (experts included) believe that a moderate amount of anxiety is best, and that too much or too little anxiety is bad.
-Guess what?
-This isn’t completely true either.
-Don’t believe me?
-Stay tuned for a future article that will explain all of this in more detail.
-Until then, here is the main take-home point.
+But…this isn’t completely true either.
+Some folks actually have their best performances when they’re pretty amped.

-What you want is to play your best, right?
-Reducing your anxiety or shooting for a moderate amount of anxiety will make you more comfortable, but not necessarily help you play better.
-This is why trying to relax isn’t the answer.
-What you need, is to learn how to control and channel your anxiety into more dynamic and powerful performances.
+The key takeaway being, that reducing your anxiety or shooting for a moderate amount of anxiety may make you more comfortable, but not necessarily help you play better.
+This is why trying to relax is often not the answer.
+Being more comfortable being uncomfortable, is perhaps the best approach – as violinist Midori explains here .

-- Preparation: Learn how to practice the right way
+- Practice effectively: Learn how to practice the right way

-- Manage energy: Learn how to control your body’s response to adrenaline
+- Manage nerves: Learn how to control your body’s response to adrenaline

-- Courage: Learn how to play courageously (vs. playing tentatively and worrying about mistakes)
+- Become fearless: Learn how to play more courageously (vs. playing tentatively and worrying about mistakes)

-- Focus: Learn how to quiet the mind, focus past distractions, and stay in the moment
+- Attention control: Learn how to quiet the critic in your head, stay in the moment, and focus past distractions

-- Resilience: Learn how to recover quickly from mistakes (so you don’t make even more mistakes)
+- Resilience: Learn how to stay motivated, become mentally tougher, and recover quickly from mistakes and setbacks

-Helping you master these nine performance psychology skills is ultimately what this site is about.
-Once you develop these skills, you will no longer be concerned about stage fright or performance anxiety.
-You may not be comfortable, but it won’t matter.
-Your performances will speak for themselves.
-And at the end of the day, that’s what really matters, right?
+Once you develop these skills, you will no longer be quite as concerned about stage fright or performance anxiety.
+You may not be 100% comfortable, but it won’t matter so much.
+Your performances will speak for themselves – and they’ll feel more like an exciting challenge and a thrill than a threat!